Xevion/rust-sdl2-emscripten/README.md

 A [demo](https://xevion.github.io/rust-sdl2-emscripten/) project to explore Rust + SDL2 + Emscripten.

 - Cross-platform build scripts with GitHub Actions for Windows, Linux, and Web Assembly.
+  - Includes special packaging for Windows for DLLs
 - All SDL2 extensions enabled (Image, Mixer, TTF, GFX) and used in the project.
 - Emscripten: Asyncify for the game loop, Javascript Interop, `extern` functions & hooks.